oasis-tcs/openc2-ap-pf/oc2pf.md

 The 'query pf:rule_number' Command provides a mechanism to obtain similar information to that provided by creating a firewall rule.
 Implementation of the 'query pf:rule_number' Command is OPTIONAL.
 Products that choose to implement the 'query pf:rule_number' Command MUST implement the pf:rule_number Target type described in Table 2.1.2-2.

 ### 2.3.4 Delete
-The 'pf:rule_number' is the only valid Target type for the 'delete' Action.
-The associated Specifiers, and Arguments are summarized in [Section 2.3.4.1](#2341-delete-pfrule_number).
+The pf:rule_number is the only valid Target type for the delete Action.
 Sample Commands are presented in [Annex A](#annex-a-sample-commands).

-Upon receipt of a 'delete pf:rule_number' Command with an Argument that is not supported by the Actuator, PF Consumers:

-* MUST NOT respond with the 200 status code.
-* SHOULD respond with the 501 status code.
-* SHOULD respond with 'Argument not supported' in the status text.
-* MAY respond with the 500 status code.

 #### 2.3.4.1 delete pf:rule_number
 The 'delete pf:rule_number' Command is used to remove a firewall rule rather than issue an allow or deny to counteract the effect of an existing rule.
 Implementation of the 'delete pf:rule_number' Command is OPTIONAL.
 Products that choose to implement the 'delete pf:rule_number' Command MUST implement the pf:rule_number Target type described in Table 2.1.2-2.